Jazqa/kwin-quarter-tiling/README.md

 `plasmapkg2 --type kwinscript -r .local/share/kwin/scripts/quarter-tiling`

-## Modyfying the script and contributing to the project
+## Modifying the script and contributing to the project

 As of 2.0, the script is written in TypeScript and transpiled to JavaScript for KWin to understand.
 If you modify the `.ts` files, you have to run `npm install && npm run transpile` to apply the changes.